KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 ## <a id="troubleshooting-policy"></a> Troubleshoot the policy

-If the policy is still waiting to find the vulnerabilities data for the image in the Metadata Store:
+If the policy is still waiting to find the vulnerabilities data for the image in the Metadata Store, troubleshoot the policy:

 1. Verify that the observer is healthy and running.
 1. Verify that the observer registered the controller to monitor the `ImageVulnerabilityScan` kind.